 Article IX.
 Amendments

 Section 1.
 Any member in good standing may present a by-law amendment to the Chapter Secretary for revision via PASSmember.net email.
-The chapter secretary will post the proposed amendment to the IL3 website and notify the members of the chapter via PASSmember.net email that the proposed amendment has been posted to the chapter website for review and recommendation
+The chapter secretary will post the proposed amendment to the IL3 website and notify the chapter members via PASSmember.net email that the proposed amendment has been posted to the chapter website for review and recommendation.

 The review period is 30 days.
-Recommendations for changes or additions to, or deletions from the amendment may be proposed by any member in good standing.
-During the 30 days the member that originated the amendment will determine if any recommendations will be incorporated into it.
-The member that originated the amendment will then finalize it, and any changes so made to the amendment will be posted to the chapter website.
-When the finalized version of the amendment is posted, if at least 7 days of review period does not remain, the review period will be extended to allow for that additional time.
+Any member in good standing may propose recommendations for changes or additions to or deletions from the amendment.
+During the 30 days, the member who originated the amendment will determine if any recommendations will be incorporated.
+The member who originated the amendment will then finalize it, and any changes made to the amendment will be posted to the chapter website.
+When the finalized version of the amendment is posted, if at least 7 days of the review period does not remain, the review period will be extended to allow for that additional time.

-After the 30 day review period, the amendment shall be forwarded to the PASS national office for a compliance check.

-If any changes are required by PASS national those changes will be incorporated into the amendment and posted to the chapter website for an additional 7 day review.

-The final draft amendment shall be sent to the chapter membership for a ratification majority vote.
+After the 30-day review period, the final draft amendment shall be sent to the chapter membership for a ratification majority vote.

-If the vote passes the amendment will be incorporated into the chapter by laws and a copy of the amended chapter by-laws will be posted to the IL3 website and sent to the chapter membership via PASSmember.net email.
+The amendment will be incorporated into the chapter by-laws if the vote passes.
+A copy of the amended chapter by-laws will be posted to the IL3 website and sent to the chapter membership via PASSmember.net email.